Kingdom Come: Deliverance: Sales

+On release day, Kingdom Come: Deliverance topped the Steam top-sellers list.
+At the time of its release, the game reached a peak concurrent player count on Steam of 95,863 players at once, surpassing The Elder Scrolls V: Skyrim, which recorded a peak of 90,780 players.

-On release day, the game topped the Steam top-sellers list.
-Game director Daniel Vávra stated that the game sold 500,000 copies during its first two days, of which 300,000 were on Steam.
-Within two weeks of release, the game sold over a million copies in total across all platforms.
-A year after its release the game had sold over 2 million copies.
-In June 2020, Warhorse announced that 3 million copies had been sold, with 1.5 million copies of additional DLCs.
-In June 2022, Warhorse announced that over 5 million copies had been sold across all platforms.
+Game director Daniel Vávra stated that the game sold 500,000 units during its first two days, of which 300,000 were on Steam.
+Within two weeks of release, the game had sold over 1 million units.
+A year after its release, the game had sold over 2 million units.
+In June 2020, Warhorse announced that it had sold 3 million units, as well as 1.5 million units of additional DLCs.
+The game had sold over 5 million units by June 2022, and over 8 million units by November 2024.
+The release of the successful sequel in February 2025 boosted sales of the original game and by May 2025, the game sold over 10 million units.

-The PlayStation 4 version of Kingdom Come: Deliverance sold 13,058 copies within its first week on sale in Japan, which placed it at number four on the all-format sales chart.
+In Japan, the PlayStation 4 version of Kingdom Come: Deliverance sold 13,058 units within its first week on sale in Japan, which placed it at number four on the all-format sales chart.

 Accolades

 Before release, the game was nominated at the 2017 Game Critics Awards and Gamescom events for "Best RPG", winning the award for "Best PC Game" at the latter.
 In 2018, the game was also nominated for "PC Game of the Year" at the 2018 Golden Joystick Awards.
 The authors of the soundtrack received "Special Achievement in Multimedia Award" at the 2nd International Festival of Film Music and Multimedia Soundtrack in Poděbrady.
 The game was nominated at the 1st Central & Eastern European Game Awards for "Best Game" and "Technology", winning the award for "Narrative".
+Kingdom Come: Deliverance also received GameRevolutions Editors Choice award.

+Sequel

+On 18 April 2024, Warhorse Studios revealed that a sequel, Kingdom Come: Deliverance II, would be released later that year for PlayStation 5, Windows, and Xbox Series X and Series S. The sequel continues the story of Henry, while the game's open world is twice the size of the original game.
+The sequel was delayed until early 2025 and eventually released on February 4, 2025.